knative/docs/docs/eventing/sugar/README.md

   autotrigger.eventing.knative.dev/broker: hello-sugar
 ```

-It is not supported to use more than one broker name with AutoTrigger.
+Using more than one Broker name is not supported for sugar'ed Addressable
+resources.

 The Sugar Controller uses the label to enable or disable the AutoTrigger
 feature, and the annotations to provide the configuration.
 In this way, you are
 able to enable/disable the feature without editing the configuration.

 The Sugar Controller does not clean up Triggers if the
-`eventing.knative.dev/autotrigger` label is removed, and Trigger filters will no
+`eventing.knative.dev/autotrigger` label is removed, and the Trigger filters
-longer be updated.
+will no longer be updated.

 ### Simple AutoTrigger Example